scottchellew/data-analytics-power-bi-report888/README.md

 A scatter graph compares the quantities sold against profit made.
 A slicer toolbar has been created to filter data by country and product category in a pop up window.
 Buttons open and close the pop up with bookmarks.

+The Stores Map presents a large map with bubbles indicating each store.
+Hovering over the bubble shows the Stores Tooltip page which is a gauge that shows the YTD profit and target for a store.

+The Stores Drillthrough page shows extra information about a store.
+There is a card showing the stores' name.
+A table shows the top 5 bestselling products.
+Two gauges show the profit YTD and revenue YTD, against a target.

 Measures.png contains a screenshot of all of the measures created in the measures table, including Total Profit, Unique Customers and Revenue YTD.